collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Look over the information about the pull request provided by the contributor

 There are two ways to merge a pull request
-* Via browser (click merge button- options are regular, squash, or rebase merge)
+* Via browser (click merge button)
 * Via command line in your local development environment

-* If you click on the link, there will be a set of command line instructions for reviewing the pull request locally.
+If you click on the link, there will be a set of command line instructions for reviewing the pull request locally.
 The set of instructions will be slightly different depending on whether the pull request was submitted from within the organization as "Shared Repository" Model or from the forked repo (remote branch) as "Fork and Pull" Model.

 </td></tr>